IMPACT Foundation

 Getting on Their Radar

 Rotary International Connection: IMPACT has a long-standing partnership with Rotary International and Inner Wheel.
-The organization states: “Our long standing partnership with Rotary enables us to take action to combat needless disability in some of the poorest parts of the world.
+The organisation states: “Our long standing partnership with Rotary enables us to take action to combat needless disability in some of the poorest parts of the world.
 Our partnership with Inner Wheel has enabled us to improve health and prevent disability across Asia and Africa.”
-Organizations already connected to Rotary networks may have more visibility with IMPACT.
+Organisations already connected to Rotary networks may have more visibility with IMPACT.

 Corporate and Trust Partnerships: IMPACT notes that “Foundations and charitable trusts play a major role in helping us to combat needless disability around the world” and actively cultivates relationships with corporate partners.
-Organizations that are already known to IMPACT's existing corporate or trust partners may benefit from warm introductions.
+Organisations that are already known to IMPACT's existing corporate or trust partners may benefit from warm introductions.

 Application Success Factors